 We often hear about the saints from the medieval times, as if being a saint were something of the past or an unreachable goal nowadays.
 Is this true?
 Well of course not!
 In fact, in the 20th century alone there have been more martyrs than the rest of the Church’s history.
 And not just martyrs; there are so many saints—young people like you—who gave all they had to the Lord.
 Their example of complete dedication and generosity are a light that reminds us that apart from Jesus we find darkness and death.
 They teach us that we don’t have to fear the demands of Christ’s love but rather faintheartedness, mediocrity, selfishness, sin—everything that makes us deaf to hear Christ’s voice that loves us and calls us to great things.

-One of these young men is Carlo Acutis.
-He will soon be beatified.
+One of these young men is Blessed Carlo Acutis.
 Ever since he was young, he was captivated by the Lord’s gaze.
 He discovered the meaning of his life in this gaze, and while his earthly live was brief, it reached its fullness thanks to his generous conformity with God’s grace.
 As a matter of fact, he always lived “with Jesus, for Jesus and in Jesus.”
 And while it could seem incomprehensible to many people, when he was fifteen he fulfilled his life plan: “To always be close to Jesus.”
 What was Carlo Acutis’ secret?
 Where did he turn to find this divine gaze and have this personal encounter with the Living God?
 His secret was the Eucharist, which he called his highway to Heaven.

 Carlo Acutis was born in England in 1991 into a traditional Catholic, Italian family that didn’t have a strong faith.
 From a very young age, he expressed a great desire to receive the Eucharist.
 After an intense catechetical instruction, his catechism teacher managed to have him examined by Archbishop Pasquale Macchi who confirmed that Carlo was sufficiently instructed and mature to receive his First Holy Communion at seven years old.